Skip to content

 \[ h_\rho = \rho + b_c,\qquad \mathbf{H}_\rho = \left[-\frac{\boldsymbol{x}_u^\top}{\rho}\ \ \mathbf{0}_{1\times3}\ \ 1\ \ 0\right]. \]

-For two-way range the EKF uses the same geometric sensitivity while zeroing the clock columns, i.e. \(\partial h/\partial b_c = 0\) and \(\partial h/\partial \dot b_c = 0\).
+For two-way range the EKF doubles the geometric range and Jacobian while zeroing the clock columns, i.e. \(\partial h/\partial b_c = 0\) and \(\partial h/\partial \dot b_c = 0\).

 Doppler measurements